zkoss/zk-mvvm-book/data_binding/form_binding.md

 2. Specify ViewModel's property to be loaded with ` @load `
 3. Specify ViewModel's property to save and before which Command with ` @save `
     * This means binder will save middle object's properties to ViewModel before a Command
-4. Bind component's attribute to middle object's properties like you do in property binding.
+4. Bind component's attribute to middle object's properties like you would in property binding.
     * You should use middle object's id specified in ` @id ` to reference its property.

 An example using property binding :